tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/track-java-servers/track-java-servers.md

     ![image of detail of deployed java web application](images/sample-java-web-application-detected.png)

 ## Task 4: (Optional) Tracking other Java Servers with Deployed Applications
-* Task 1 to 4 highlights the process of tracking a running Java server with deployed Web Application using WebLogic server as an example.
+* Task 1 to 3 highlights the process of tracking a running Java server with deployed sample application using WebLogic server as an example.
 The Java server scan is able to detect the latest versions of a variety of Java Servers including:
     * WebLogic
     * Tomcat
     * JBoss (JBoss EAP, JBoss AS/WildFly)